Philip James de Loutherbourg: Early life

 Battle of Maida.
 Engraving based on Loutherbourg's painting.

-Loutherbourg was born in Strasbourg in 1740, the son of an expatriate Polish miniature painter.
+Loutherbourg was born in Strasbourg in 1740, the son of a Swiss miniature painter.
 Intended for the Lutheran ministry, he was educated at the University of Strasbourg.

 Paris

 Rejecting a religious calling, Loutherbourg decided to become a painter, and in 1755 placed himself under Charles-André van Loo in Paris, and later under Francesco Giuseppe Casanova.
 His talent developed rapidly, and he became a figure in the fashionable society of the day.
 He first exhibited at the Salon of 1763 where his Landscape with Figures and Animals attracted praise from Denis Diderot.
 He followed this up with further success at the Salon of 1765 with two paintings including Morning After the Rain.
 In 1767 he was elected to the French Academy, although below the age required by the rules of the institution, and painted landscapes, sea storms, and battles, all of which work had a celebrity above those of the specialists then working in Paris.
 He made his debut with the exhibition of twelve pictures, including Storm at Sunset, Night, and Morning after Rain.

 Defeat of the Spanish Armada, 1796.
 One of Loutherbourg's large battle scenes depicting the English victory against the Spanish Armada in 1588.
 Today it is in the National Maritime Museum in Greenwich.